+- To perform a

+contract with you,

+such as loading a

+YouTube video, or

+processing, fulfilling,

+and delivering your

+order when you

+purchase services or

+physical goods from

+us.

-- When necessary for our legitimate interests and those of third parties, including to: - Provide, maintain, and improve services to meet the needs of our users.
-For example, using contact info (like names and email addresses) of people you interact with in Google products to make it easier to find who you're looking for when you want to share and communicate with these people in other Google services like Gmail, Photos and Assistant. - With your consent, such as when you
+- When necessary for our legitimate interests and those of third parties, including to:

+- Provide. maintain, and improve services to meet the needs of our users.
+For example, using contact info (like names and email addresses) of people you interact with in Google products to make it easier to find who you're looking for when you want to share and